zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 a [`MigratableERC20`](https://github.com/zeppelinos/erc20-opt-in-onboarding/blob/master/contracts/openzeppelin-zos/MigratableERC20.sol)
 contract inside the contracts folder.*

-We will now setup a local environment to simulate all the assumptions mentioned above.
+We will now setup a local environment to demo the onboarding plan.
 To do this, we will deploy a sample legacy token contract and mint some balances.
 If you wish to work with your already deployed token, you can skip the following lines and jump directly to the [step 1](erc20_onboarding.html#1-initialize-your-migration-project-with-zeppelinos).